khyu777/p8105_final_project/Final_Report.md

 example, the rate of HIV diagnosis plummeted across these few years from 150 per 100,000 to just over 100 per 100,000.

-The clear positive finding with this visualization is that viral suppression is increasing among all groups, with the exception of women in the “Other/Unknown” racial category who saw no change overall.
+The clear positive finding, in Figure 4, is that viral suppression is increasing among all groups, with the exception of women in the “Other/Unknown” racial category who saw no change overall.
 While suppression proportions are similar between men and women, it appears that differences exist between racial/ethnic categories.
 Certain groups with higher rates of HIV diagnosis, such as Black men, can also be seen here with lower rates of viral suppression.
 Therefore,